BCNGEEKS/Geekateca/sections/html/html.md

 - HTML *(HyperText Markup Language)* is the standard markup language for Web pages.

 - You can create your own Website.
-This markup language is used to give an estructure to a web page and tells web browsers how to structure the web pages you visit, is like the skeleton, and the css it's the make up.
+This markup language is used to give an structure to a web page and tells web browsers how to structure the web pages you visit, is like the skeleton, and the css it's the make up.

 - HTML uses “markup” to annotate text, images, and other content for display in a Web browser.
 HTML markup includes special “elements”.